India’s External Debt Metrics: Quiet Strength Beneath the Surface 06Oct25

 Possible Risks:

-While India’s external debt profile has improved on many fronts, one troubling trend in recent years is the slowdown in Foreign Direct Investment (FDI) inflows (see Update 16Jun2025 with Charts 91 and 92 in Forex Data Bank for more data).
+While India’s external debt profile has improved on many fronts, one troubling trend in recent years is the slowdown in Foreign Direct Investment (FDI) inflows (see Update 16Jun2025 with Charts 91 and 92 in Forex Data Bank for latest data).

 Foreign Portfolio Investment flows, especially in equity markets, too have been negative in recent years.